Tokyo Olympics: Sindhu enters pre-quarterfinals, Praneeth bows out | Sports-Games

 - Japan

-Reigning world champion P V Sindhu advanced to the pre-quarterfinals of women's singles badminton event but it was curtains for men's singles player B Sai Praneeth at the Tokyo Olympics here on Wednesday.
+Reigning world champion P V Sindhu stormed into the pre-quarterfinals of women's singles badminton event but B Sai Praneeth's maiden Olympic campaign ended in agony in the men's competition of the Tokyo Games here on Wednesday.

+Sindhu, who had claimed a silver medal in the last edition in Rio, beat world No. 34 Hong Kong's NY Cheung 21-9 21-16 in a 35-minute match to top Group J.

 For Sindhu, it was her sixth win over Cheung in as many meetings.